 The technology within the Plasco Conversion System is protected by two overall pending patent families worldwide and numerous pending patents on specific components.
-Click on the image below to view various pending patents related to the Plasco Conversion System and its components.
+Click on the image below to view various pending patents related to the Plasco Gasification And Plasma Refining System and its components.

 Plant for Gasification of Waste